Grader: Function

 Graders are commonly used in the construction and maintenance of dirt and gravel roads.
 In constructing paved roads, they prepare a wide flat base course for the final road surface.
-Graders are also used to set native soil or gravel foundation pads to finish grade prior to the construction of large buildings.
+Graders are also used to set native soil or gravel foundation pads to finish grade before the construction of large buildings.
 Graders can produce canted surfaces for drainage or safety.
 They may be used to produce drainage ditches with shallow V-shaped cross-sections on either side of highways.

 Steering is performed via a steering wheel, or a joystick capable of controlling both the angle and cant of the front wheels.
-Many models also allow frame articulation between the front and rear axles, which allows a smaller turning radius in addition to allowing the operator to adjust articulation angle to aid in the efficiency of moving material.
-Other implement functions are typically hydraulically powered, and can be directly controlled by levers, or by joystick inputs or electronic switches controlling electrohydraulic servo valves.
+Many models also allow frame articulation between the front and rear axles, which allows a smaller turning radius in addition to allowing the operator to adjust the articulation angle to aid in the efficiency of moving material.
+Other implement functions are typically hydraulically powered and can be directly controlled by levers, or by joystick inputs or electronic switches controlling electrohydraulic servo valves.